 Hello!
 Today I am very happy to present you with my first review of a product from The Ordinary.
-Not long ago I shared my opinion about a booster and today I am going to talk about EUK 134 0.1% by The Ordinary, the most economic brand of DECIEM.
+It’s been a while since I wanted to tell you about my experience with the EUK 134 0.1% by The Ordinary, the most economic brand of DECIEM.
 This booster seems to me a great way to give my skin extra nutrition without much effort, so soon I will tell you about more.
 Let’s go!

 BRAND: THE ORDINARY

 After getting started in the world of boosters (specific complementary treatments) I wanted to try something from The Ordinary, a brand with quite a reputation.
 The Ordinary, belonging to the DECIEM group, has become an iconic skincare brand.
 Throughout this year, the company was involved in a major image crisis that led to an important stoppage of its commercial activity and rumors of final closure.
 Recently, after all the drama, which ended with the dismissal of the previous CEO and founder (Brandon Truaxe), the company has resumed its activity (in part thanks to the momentum provided by Estee Lauder after acquiring 28% of DECIEM) and they are returning to normally distribute products.

 After catching up with the soap opera, we’re going to the really interesting thing: the review.
 This product specifically stands out for protecting the antioxidants that normally exist in the skin from external agents that damage them and make us unprotected against radiation, cold, contamination, etc. The EUK 134 is a very powerful molecule, so it is usual to find concentrations lower than that offered by this The Ordinary booster.
 You can read my article on antioxidants here, so if you want to start using them to boost the effectiveness of your sunscreen you should take a look at it!